warezgibzzz/dApp/README.md

 Take a look at our [FAQ](https://github.com/MARKETProtocol/MARKETProtocol/wiki/Frequently-Asked-Questions) for a little more explanation.

-Join our [discord](https://www.marketprotocol.io/discord) to interact with members of our dev staff.
+Join our [Discord Community](https://www.marketprotocol.io/discord) to interact with members of our dev staff and other contributors.

 ## Getting Started
 Assuming you have npm already, Install truffle